Series

 Robert Walser, or: The melting point

-"Has any poet ever succeeded as well as the Swiss writer Robert Walser (1878–1956) in quoting a character from his own work even in death?
+"Has any poet ever succeeded as well as the Swiss Robert Walser (1878-1956) in quoting a character from his own work even in death?

-‘'I don't have time,’ Simon said quietly to himself, "I must hurry to reach the next town, otherwise I would not feel any anxiety about lingering a little longer with this poor dead fellow, who was a poet and a dreamer.
-How nobly he has chosen his grave.
-He lies in the midst of magnificent green fir trees covered with snow.
-I will not report this to anyone.
-Nature looks down on her dead, the stars sing softly above his head, and the night birds chirp; this is the best music for one who has no hearing and no feeling left.'
+'I have no time,' Simon said quietly to himself, 'I must hurry to reach the next town, otherwise I wouldn't feel any anxiety about lingering any longer with this poor fellow of a dead man, who was a poet and a dreamer.
+How nobly he chose his grave.
+He lies amidst magnificent, green, snow-covered fir trees.
+I won't report it to anyone.
+Nature looks down on her dead man, the stars sing softly above him, and the night birds warble—that's the best music for someone who has lost both hearing and feeling.'

 Till Heene, October 2024